 It amazes me how a group of bees manage to coordinate the complex task of food distribution with such high levels of efficiency and ensure the feeding of non-foragers and brood within the hive.
 In particular, think about a scenario where a bee just flies back to hive from a foraging trip and there are many mouths to feed!
 She faces this dilemma: should it feed another hivemate at the same spot on the honeycomb or move to feed another at a new place?
 This decision making process that occurs as a result of food-exchange behavior causes a dramatic shift in the morphology of the collection of bees.
 Based on our series of laboratory experiments with fed/deprived honeybees we now know that initially, the individuals are distributed sparsely across the arena.
 After the fed bees are introduced, clusters appear.
 Eventually, the clusters dissipate.

 The main goal of this research is to discover the connections between the individual honeybee behavior and the collective food exchange dynamics that it produces within the hive.
-Furthermore, social insects have always been a reliable source of inspiration for the design of artificial multi-agent systems, optimization algorithms, and robotics.
-They are evolutionarily optimized, balancing many simultaneous constraints, and proven to be robust against failures of the individuals.
-These are critical challenges in swarm robotics, and I hope that as this research grows, our results can inspire useful solutions to problems in that field.
+Furthermore, as social insects have always been a reliable source of inspiration for the design of artificial multi-agent systems, optimization algorithms, and robotics, I hope that as this research grows, our results can inspire useful solutions to problems in those fields.